FINALLY, the grey bathroom renovation is done…

 It’s difficult to see the floor tile in the wide-angle shots, but here’s a close-up:

-It’s gorgeous.
+Trust me when I tell you it is gorgeous.
 It’s an inexpensive and super durable porcelain tile, with a herringbone suiting fabric type print.
-It’s classic, but a bit edgy at the same time.
+A classic look, but a bit edgy at the same time.
 I love love love mixing patterns, as you may already know.

 Since this grey bathroom has a color scheme that is WAY more neutral than my designs usually are, the fun for me in this space was mixing different patterns and materials together.

 The plaid tile, the herringbone tile installation in the shower and herringbone print on the floors, pebble tile floor in the shower, the graphic cloud wallpaper on the ceiling, the feather chandeliers.

 The pattern and material mix gives the otherwise grey bathroom some depth and personality, I think.

 To me, the most luxurious part of the whole room is the shower.

 We designed the shower to be as big as possible.
 It has a bench, three custom storage nooks,

 a trough-style “hidden” drain, and dual rain showerheads.